Brain Injury Lawyer

 - Cognitive disabilities

 The brain is the seat of the personality and the intellect.
 It controls important physical functions as well as psychological and cognitive ones.
 Brain injuries are life-threatening and life-changing; they almost always have long-term consequences.
 Victims of brain injuries often need lifelong care and treatment.
 Many are unable to ever work again, and most are not able to earn as much as they did before the injury.
-The recovery a brain injury victim claims should be enough to cover present and future costs of medical treatment, psychological therapy, occupational therapy, and in many cases, day-to-day care.
+The recovery of a brain injury victim claims should be enough to cover present and future costs of medical treatment, psychological therapy, occupational therapy, and in many cases, day-to-day care.

 Call Now For A Free Case Evaluation